 Once you’ve written your first few blog posts, you can find more ideas in these articles…

-- How To Write A Fitness Blog Post Your Readers Will Love
+- Learn To Write Engaging Fitness Blog Posts

-- 10 Fitness Blog Post Ideas For Attracting New Clients
+- Fitness Blog Post Ideas That Generate Sales

 Presenting your content visually is especially important in the fitness niche since people need to be inspired to take action.

-Canva lets you create beautiful website graphics easily.
-No expensive design software or creative skills needed!
-Its simple interface and drag-and-drop features, allow you to design stunning graphics that create a professional personal brand.
-Canva includes millions of images, icons, and fonts, many of which are completely free.
+- Canva – lets you create beautiful website graphics easily without needing expensive design software or creative skills!
 You can also use it to create social media graphics, pricelists, or posters too.

-Depositphotos is a great source of professional images and photography, minus the usual cheesy options.
+- Depositphotos – is a great source of professional images and photography, minus the usual cheesy options.
 There are lots of high-quality photos, icons, and even logo templates to choose from.
-It’s a lot cheaper than the likes of Getty and iStock too… Pay-as-you-go pricing starts at $39 for 5 images.
-We think it’s worth investing in 3-5 high-quality images to use on your homepage and create a great first impression.
-Then you can use free Canva images for the rest of your site and blog posts.

-Pro tip ⇒ Include a way to collect email addresses from website visitors, such as offering a free download.
+Top tip ⇒ Include a way to collect email addresses from website visitors, such as offering a free download.
 Then you can use email marketing to build a relationship and generate repeat visits.
-Learn more about fitness email marketing here or get Mailchimp here.
+Learn more about fitness email marketing here.

-Now you know exactly how to start a fitness blog for your gym, PT business, or online venture.
 Following these simple steps will ensure you’re up and running in no time and with minimal fuss.
-For more tips and tricks on how to start a fitness blog, check out the related articles below…
+For more fitness blogging tips and tricks, check out our promotional checklist, website marketing ideas, and revenue-generating ideas…